OpanoDev/SolidVault/packages/cordova/README.md

-# @padloc/cordova
+# SolidVault App repo

-This package contains the sources to build the mobile apps for Padloc.
+This package contains the sources to build the mobile apps for SolidVault.

 ## Requirements (Android)